 Cassoulet is a rich and hearty dish that originates in the south of France and whose name derives from the vessel in which it is cooked: the cassole.
 Nearly all cassoulets contain meat and white beans.
 For this recipe, we liked the richness of chicken thighs in tandem with chicken sausage to go alongside the white beans, but feel free to use pork sausage if you prefer.
-Mirepoix (celery, carrots, and onions) is the base for this classic dish and is elevated and flavored with the addition of white wine and herbs.
 To finish our cassoulet we sprinkle the top with panko and broil until crisp, which is the ideal contrast for the creamy beans and savory chicken.

 - 1 lb boneless, skinless chicken thighs, cut into 1-inch pieces

-- 8 ounces mild chicken or pork sausage, about 3 links
+- 8 ounces mild chicken or pork sausage, cut into rounds

-- 2 cups pre-cut mirepoix (or 2 diced celery stalks, 2 diced carrots, and 1 small diced onion)
+- 2 cups mirepoix (2 diced celery stalks, 2 diced carrots, and 1 small diced onion)

 - 3 tbsp olive oil, separated